equinor/ert/docs/rst/manual/reference/workflows/internal.rst

 These jobs invoke a function in the address space of the ERT program itself; i.e. they are run as part of the running ERT process - and can in principle do anything that ERT can do itself.
-There are two two varieties of the internal workflow jobs:
+There are two varieties of the internal workflow jobs: